JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 There is subtle and accurate information in _The Urantia Book_ related to particle physics.
 The Higgs field was first proposed in 1962 by Philip Warren Anderson[^24].
 With the relativistic model developed in 1964 by three independent groups, one of which included Peter Higgs[^25].
 Strong evidence for this field was only being discovered in 2013 by the Large Hadron Collider at CERN[^26].

-However, unlike any existing literature in 1955, the Urantia documents mention subtly but clearly, a form of energy not known at that time and with the same properties of the Higgs Field.
+However, unlike any existing literature in 1955, the Urantia papers mention subtly but clearly, a form of energy not known at that time and with the same properties of the Higgs Field.
 One should remember that in the mid-twentieth century the concept of so-called luminiferous aether had long been abandoned.
 So, there would be no apparent reason for _The Urantia Book_ affirming the existence of such analogous "energy" to surpass ether.
 After all, something more or less like the hypothetical ether would only be proposed seven years after the publication of the book.
 The fact that the Higgs Field possesses similarities in some points with postulate ether is also mentioned in the book _The Fabric of the Cosmos_ by physicist Brian Greene.

 But after all, how could a book without any known author and also without any scientific basis assert with such certainty the existence of a not even theorized phenomenon, which only was discovered almost 6 decades later?
 All these 10 topics together would be a lottery jackpot.
 What the book says is as follows: